juusokasperi/memarena/README.md

 - O(1) allocation: allocation is just a pointer bump.
 - Infinite growth: Uses a linked list of mmap'd blocks.
 Never runs out of memory until the OS does.
-- Contiguous merging: Attemps to merge new memory blocks adjacent to the previous block.
+- Contiguous merging: Attempts to merge new memory blocks adjacent to the previous block.
 If successful, this extends the previous block's virtual memory range instead of appending to the linked list, reducing fragmentation.
 - ASAN Integration: Manually "poisons" unused memory.
 If you access memory you haven't allocated (or after a reset), ASAN will crash your program with a precise error.
 - Page aware: Automatically aligns large allocations to OS page boundaries (4KB/16KB) to eliminate internal fragmentation.
 - Instant cleanup: Free millions of objects in O(1) time by freeing the arena or resetting the offset.